Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

-However, as we discussed above, the TDDFT results for $d_{\rm{gap}}=1$~nm and 2~nm show that the log-log plot of $\mathcal{N}(E_{\rm{g}})$ dependence is linear with constant slope (except for the onset of the optically assisted tunneling).
+However, within the studied range of $E_{\rm{g}}$, the TDDFT results for $d_{\rm{gap}}=1$~nm and 2~nm feature linear log-log plot of $\mathcal{N}(E_{\rm{g}})$ with constant slope (except for the onset of the optically assisted tunneling).
 This can be explained by our semiclassical theory outlined in subsection~\ref{subsec:SFT} and in subsection~\ref{subsec:PE_bias}.
-The $\zeta$-parameter values $\zeta<1$ does not allow reaching the perturbative regime of tunneling for these gap sizes and within the studied range of $E_{\rm{g}}$.
-The multiphoton regime of electron transport is then operative with onset of the optical field emission at $E_{\rm{g}} \gtrsim 10$~V/nm.
+The $\zeta$-parameter values $\zeta<1$ do not allow reaching the perturbative regime of tunneling for these gap sizes within the studied range of $E_{\rm{g}}$.
+The multiphoton regime of electron transport is then operative with an onset of the optical field emission at $E_{\rm{g}} \gtrsim 10$~V/nm.
 As follows from Eq.~\eqref{eq:MPE} and Eq.~\eqref{eq:MPE1}, and in accord with TDDFT results, the photon order $n$ in this situation is given by the threshold value $n=\frac{\mathcal{W}_{\rm{tb}}}{\omega}$, where the tunneling barrier height $\mathcal{W}_{\rm{tb}}$ is defined with Eq.~\eqref{eq:effectiveWF1}.
-Reaching perturbative regime at $\zeta \geq 1$ even with $d_{\rm{gap}}=1$~nm would require too low optical fields where $\mathcal{N}$ is then too small to be calculated with TDDFT.
+Reaching the perturbative regime at $\zeta \geq 1$ even with $d_{\rm{gap}}=1$~nm would require too low optical fields where $\mathcal{N}$ is then too small to be calculated with TDDFT.